mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 static_assert(explicitly_convertible(isq::area, isq::width * isq::height));
 ```

-However, it might be surprising to some that the similar behavior will also be observed for the product
+However, it might be surprising to some that the similar behavior will also be observed for the
-of two heights:
+product of two _heights_:

 ```cpp
 static_assert(implicitly_convertible(isq::height * isq::height, isq::area));